Francis Curzon, 3rd Viscount Scarsdale

 Francis John Nathaniel Curzon, 3rd Viscount Scarsdale (28 July 1924 – 2 August 2000), was a British hereditary peer and member of the House of Lords.

 Family

-He was son of Hon.
+He was a younger son of the Hon.
 Francis Nathaniel Curzon (son of Alfred Curzon, 4th Baron Scarsdale) and Winifred Phyllis Combe.

 Curzon married Solange Yvonne Palmyre Ghislaine Hanse on 3 July 1948.
 They divorced in 1967; she died on 4 July 1974.
 They had four children: